tangrammer/cryogen-blog/resources/templates/md/posts/13-01-2015-using-cylon-oauth2.md

 #### Cylon persistence:  TokenStore and SessionStore protocols

-As you can see in the system diagram there're a lot of session-store and token-store components, designed to keep information in the different Oauth communication flows.
+As you can see in the system diagram there're a lot of session-store and token-store components needed to keep information in the different Oauth communication flows.
 Following are the protocols descriptions:

 **cylon.token-store.protocols/[TokenStore](https://github.com/juxt/cylon/blob/master/src/cylon/token_store/protocols.clj#L11)**